Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/docker/readme.md

 | view OpenSearch Dashboard logs | `docker logs opensearch-dashboards` |
 | view MongoDB logs | `docker logs mongodb-node1` |

+## VSCode Docker Plugin

+The Docker for VSCode plugin is an easy way to manage Docker Containers, providing right-click `compose up` and `compose down` as well as container monitoring.

 ## Visualizations in OpenSearch Dashboards

 Once data starts flowing into OpenSearch, you can setup some basic